RedHatGov/service-mesh-workshop-code/deployment/demos/circuitbreaker-and-bulkhead/README.md

 ## Demo Steps
 This demo shows how Istio can be used to add circuit breaking and connection bulkheading capabilities to the services of our app.

-### Verify we aren't circuit breaking
+### 1. Put some load on the app
-We can use OpenShift to pull a container image containing the fortio load test tool and run it.
+We can use OpenShift to pull a container image containing the fortio load test tool and run it (from inside the mesh) to see how this app would respond at scale.
+Try running a few commands like the one below to put load on our app.

-`oc run web-load --image=istio/fortio -- load -c 3 -qps 0 -n 100 -loglevel Warning http://boards:8080/shareditems`
+`oc run web-load --image=istio/fortio -- load -c 3 -qps 0 -n 100 -loglevel Warning http://app_ui:8080/shareditems`

 The result should look like:
 ```
 TODO
 ```

-### Configure the service to use circuit breaking and bulkheading
+### 2. Configure the service to use circuit breaking and bulkheading
 Run the following to apply a dynamic update to the DestinationRule for the boards service:
 `oc apply -f circuitbreaker-boards.yaml`